pingcap/docs-cn/best-practices/pd-scheduling-best-practices.md

 Cluster topology awareness enables PD to distribute replicas of a region as much as possible.
 This is how TiKV ensures high availability and disaster recovery capability.
 PD continuously scans all regions in the background.
 When PD finds that the distribution of regions is not optimal, it generates an operator to replace peers and redistribute regions.

-The component to check region distribution is `replicaChecker`, which is similar to a scheduler except that it cannot be disabled. `replicaChecker` schedules based on the the configuration of `location-labels`.
+The component to check region distribution is `replicaChecker`, which is similar to a scheduler except that it cannot be disabled. `replicaChecker` schedules based on the configuration of `location-labels`.
 For example, `[zone,rack,host]` defines a three-tier topology for a cluster.
 PD attempts to schedule region peers to different zones first, or to different racks when zones are insufficient (for example, 2 zones for 3 replicas), or to different hosts when racks are insufficient.

 ### Scale-down and failure recovery